rapid7/insightconnect-plugins/checkpoint_sand_blast/help.md

 # Description

-[checkpoint_sand_blast](https://www.checkpoint.com/solutions/zero-day-protection/) is a Multilayered security technology provides protection against advanced cyber attacks.
+description: The Checkpoint Sand Blast plugin extends the Sand Blast service and enables report status and suspicious file upload.

 # Key Features

-* Feature 1
-* Feature 2
-* Feature 3
+* Suspicious file analysis

 # Requirements

-* Example: Requires an API Key from the product
+* Requires an API Key from the product
-* Example: API must be enabled on the Settings page in the product

 # Documentation